-Cognitive principles are the fundamental constraints and patterns that govern human thinking: limited working memory, preference for cognitive ease, reliance on mental shortcuts, selective attention.
+Cognitive principles are the fundamental constraints and patterns that govern human thinking: limited working memory, preference for cognitive ease, reliance on mental models and shortcuts, selective attention.
 These aren't bugs to overcome—they're features of human cognition, shaped by evolution to enable fast, efficient (if imperfect) decision-making in complex environments.

 Ignoring cognitive principles leads to products that confuse, processes that overwhelm, communication that fails to land.
 Understanding them enables design that works with human nature rather than against it—interfaces that feel intuitive, information that sticks, choices that don't paralyze.